ERO1-TEAM-8/submission/README.md

 If u want to run it on another OS:

-You need to check the path of conda.sh and replace it in the script where there is source command The lines ro replace are located in the main.sh file:
+You need to check the path of conda.sh and replace it in the script where there is source command

+The lines to replace are located in the main.sh file at the root of the project:

 line 27: source ~/opt/anaconda3/etc/profile.d/conda.sh

 line 74: source ~/opt/anaconda3/etc/profile.d/conda.sh

 # Donate